-- 1. Cheating or knowingly assisting another student in committing an act of cheating or other academic dishonesty; - 2.
-Plagiarism (unauthorized use of another's words or ideas, as one's own), which includes, but is not limited to, submitting exams, theses, reports, drawings, laboratory notes, or other materials as one's own work when such work has been prepared by or copied from another person; - 3.
-Unauthorized possession of exams or reserved library materials; destroying or hiding source, library or laboratory materials or experiments or any other similar actions; - 4.
-Unauthorized changing of grades, or marking on an exam or in an instructor's grade book or such change of any grade record; - 5.
-Aiding or abetting in the infraction of any of the provisions anticipated under the general standards of student conduct; and
+- 1. Cheating or knowingly assisting another student in committing an act of cheating or other academic dishonesty; - Plagiarism (unauthorized use of another's words or ideas, as one's own), which includes, but is not limited to, submitting exams, theses, reports, drawings, laboratory notes, or other materials as one's own work when such work has been prepared by or copied from another person;

-6. Assisting another student in violating any of the above rules.
+- 3. - a.
+Unauthorized possession of exams or reserved library materials; destroying or hiding source, library or laboratory materials or experiments or any other similar actions; - b.
+Unauthorized changing of grades, or marking on an exam or in an instructor's grade book or such change of any grade record; - 4.
+Aiding or abetting in the infraction of any of the provisions anticipated under the general standards of student conduct; - 5.
+Hacking into a computer and gaining access to a test or answer key prior to the test being given.
+A&T reserves the right to search the emails and computers of any student suspected of such computer hacking if a police report of the suspected hacking was submitted prior to the search; and - 6.
+Assisting another student in violating any of the above rules.